espressif/esp-hosted/docs/Getting_started.md

 ## For Bluetooth/BLE functionality

 - Ensure that bluez is installed on Raspberry Pi and it is downloaded in source format as well.
-Please refer [Setup](docs/Setup.md) instructions for more details.
+Please refer to [Setup](Setup.md) instructions for more details.
 - In following test, Android device was used as a BT/BLE test device.
 For BLE testing, [nRF connect for mobile APP](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en_IN) was used.
 - Go to `host/linux/host_control/` folder to run following script.